dirtydancing/anduril/docs/anduril-manual.md

 ramping), and only when that mode uses the default `3H` event handler.
 Custom channel modes may work differently.

+Furthermore, on lights with channel modes, manual memory (`Ramp -> 10C`) not only saves the current brightness, but also the current channel mode.

 UI Reference Table